-Did you know the cost of an individual camper for a week at camp is approximately $3,500.00?
-NWABA works tirelessly with program partners, corporate sponsors and individual supporters to ensure the cost is $0.00 for our camper families.
+NWABA works tirelessly with program partners, corporate sponsors, and individual supporters to ensure the cost is $0.00 for our campers and families.

 If you have additional questions or need more information about Camp Spark, please contact:

-Special thank you to our program partners for paving the way in supporting Camp Spark, 2019.
+Special thank you to our program partners for paving the way for Camp Spark 2023.

 Oregon Blind and Visually Impaired Student Fund